SLSN 2017egm in a solar-metallicity host but in a young, metal poor population (Izzo et al. 2018)

 The project is supported by a 2016 BBVA Foundation Grant for Researchers and Cultural Creators.

-In HETH we know that many of the advances in research come hand in hand with technological developments.
-Currently, HETH is leading the development of OCTOCAM and participates in the science teams of HiPERCAM at the 10.4m GTC (La Palma, Spain), and SOXS at the 3.6m NTT (La Silla, Chile).
+Many of the advances in research come hand in hand with technological developments.
+HETH has been leading a feasibility study and the conceptual design phase of OCTOCAM, an instrument concept developed at IAA since 2009, and participates in the science teams of HiPERCAM at the 10.4m GTC (La Palma, Spain), and SOXS at the 3.6m NTT (La Silla, Chile).

 OCTOCAM will be the next facility instrument of the 8.1m Gemini South telescope, in Chile.
 It is an 8-channel imager and spectrograph, simultaneously imaging a field of view of 3’x3’ in g'r'i'z'YJH and K bands, or obtaining long slit spectroscopy with R=4000 between 3700 and 23500 Å. State-of-the-art detectors allow observations with high time resolution, opening a window in the wavelength range - spectral resolution - temporal resolution diagram not covered by any other instrument until now.
 Its main science goal is the study of transients and is specifically thought as LSST follow-up instrument.
-This and multiple other science cases will make it a real workhorse instrument of Gemini in the 2020s.
-OCTOCAM is lead by the HETH group: Antonio de Ugarte Postigo as PI and Christina Thöne as PM in Spain.
-The project is done in collaboration with Southwest Research Institute (SwRI, Texas, U.S.A.), George Washington University (GWU, Washington D.C., U.S.A.) and FRACTAL S.L.N.E.
-(Madrid, Spain).
-Kick-off was on April 19, 2017 at IAA.
+Until Dec.
+2017, OCTOCAM was lead by the HETH group with Antonio de Ugarte Postigo as PI and Christina Thöne as PM Spain in collaboration with Southwest Research Institute, George Washington University and FRACTAL S.L.N.E.
+On Dec.
+5, 2017, SwRI decided to terminate the subcontract with IAA "for convenience" to take full control of the development of the instrument after tedious discussions and psychological warfare.

 HETH in June 2017